 After experiencing frequent headaches, Sarah was sent for an MRI scan that revealed she had an epidermoid brain tumour.

-Sarah’s doctors at the time decided that since she was otherwise in good health and the tumour seemed stable, it was best to regularly monitor her instead of performing a high-risk surgery.
+Sarah’s doctors decided that since she was otherwise in good health and the tumour seemed stable, it was best to regularly monitor her instead of performing a high-risk surgery.

 This all changed 10 years later

-However, in 2023, Sarah started to experience more frequent headaches and tinnitus, and was told that the tumour had unexpectedly grown.
-Sarah now needed two long, intense surgeries to remove as much of the tumour as possible.
+In 2023, Sarah started to experience more frequent headaches and tinnitus, and was told that the tumour had unexpectedly grown.
+She now needed two long, intense surgeries to remove as much of the tumour as possible.

 “At the same time, I received my place for the 2024 London Marathon and I was determined to continue with my training.
 I went on to complete the milestone with my dad and running partner, Gary, and we raised an incredible £9,000 for Brain Research UK.”